DavidMurrayP2P/PhotonPowerZero/USERDOCS.md

 `sudo apt install python3 tmux neofetch libcamera-apps python3-pip`

-To implement safe shutdown

-Currently, we pull the Shutdown pin high on the raspberry Pi with:
+Now make the changes such that if GPIO Pin 21 is pulled low, the Raspberry Pi will shutdown.
+This is how a shutdown in initiated from the Photon Power Zerot to the Raspberry pi.

-`sudo vim /boot/config.txt`
+`sudo nano /boot/config.txt`

 Then we insert the following line at the end of the file: